Securely Storing & Sending Files

 Do electronic files of graded papers need to be stored securely?

-• These should be stored on a U drive, Shares drive or OneDrive.
+• Yes, these should be stored on a U drive, Shares drive or OneDrive.

 Do electronic files of papers not graded (keep for assessment or records reasons) need to be stored securely?